Piedmont AHEC Allocation Partnerships

 Clinical site priorities: 🤝🏼 🚩

-The University of North Carolina at Chapel Hill School of Nursing offers traditional and accelerated BSN programs, as well as MSN, Post-Graduate certificate, DNP and PhD programs.
+The University of North Carolina at Chapel Hill School of Nursing offers traditional and accelerated BSN programs and MSN, Post-Graduate certificate, DNP, and PhD programs.
 In summer 2022, the UNC SON Mobile Health Clinic will add a new site at the Chatham Outreach Alliance (CORA) Food Pantry and UNC Center for Excellence in Community Mental Health (The Farm at Penny Lane, where CORA started a food pantry satellite).
 Chatham County is designated as a rural area on the Rural Health Information RHI Hub, a Health Professional Shortage Area in Primary Care, Dental and Mental Health, and a medically underserved area (MUA), and CORA has been a trusted non-profit community organization for over 35 years, serving Chatham County residents facing food insecurity.
-Its clients are 40% Hispanic, 30% Black/African American and 30% white, with half of their clients either over the age of 65 or aged 18 years and younger.
-Students will offer free health screenings; address social determinants of health (SDOH), health education and self-management support (SMS); help uninsured clients navigate the complex health care system; and work with interprofessional disciplines.
+Its clients are 40% Hispanic, 30% Black/African American, and 30% White, with half of their clients either over the age of 65 or aged 18 years and younger.
+Students will offer free health screenings; address social determinants of health (SDOH), health education, and self-management support (SMS); help uninsured clients navigate the complex healthcare system; and work with interprofessional disciplines.

 Clinical site priorities: 🎓 💠 🤝🏼 🚩